Start Here select your interest here

 University Facts why Lo'au University is the first in Moana

-- Lo'au University's philosophy is 'education for thinking', an extension and revival of 'education for knowledge'
+- Lo'au University's philosophy is 'education for thinking' or 'education for rationality', an extension and revival of 'education for knowledge' by Socrates and Aristotle's 'man is a rational animal'.

 (Taumafa Kava Ceremony in the Coronation of King George Tupou V in 2008 at Pangai Lahi, Pangai Oval, beside the Palace at Kolofo'ou in the capital of Nuku'alofa)